marco-zani/UniNotes/fog&cloud/fogObs/4-Cloud Networking.md

 - **Edge layer**, where all pods are situated
 - **pods**

-The difference in using layer 2 or layer 3 communication stands in the **configuration complexity** and **structure scalability**
+The difference in using layer 2 or layer 3 communication stands in the **configuration complexity** and **structure scalability and redundancy**

+There are two approaches for designing a topology:
+- **Scale-up**: Higher you go up the layers higher is the amount of resources available
+- **Scale-out**: You increase the amount of endpoints and connections

 We have topologies of different kinds and working on different levels.
 **Butterfly networks** are a **blocking** type of network denoted by a **pattern of inverted triangles**.
 They **transfer data through the most efficient route**.
-Clos networks are like a double butterfly network but with different communications direction.
-This allowes for a non blocking network, but at cost of latency because packets must overshoot their destination
+Closed networks are multi-stage (organized in columns) with packet overshoot (and hop back).
+This allows for a non blocking network, but at cost of latency

 #### Fat trees
 Lastly we have fat trees, or networks with input and output sharing the same switches.
 The architecture is organized with **servers as leaves** and **switches as root** and internal nodes

+It follows a specific mathematical rule: give $k$ pods, each pod has two layers (edge and aggregation) and $k/2$ switches for each layer.
+Each switch is connected to $k/2$ servers.
+So the total number is $k(k+1)$ switches connected to $k^2$ servers, with $(k/2)^2$ paths connecting every pair of servers

 #### Fat tree DCNs
 The design principles are that the **network must be scalable**, with multiple core switches and should **support multi-path routing**